Fiberglass pool stain remover

 Ask your pool manufacturer before adding calcium

 Before adding calcium to your water, contact your pool manufacturer (not your pool store) to find out what the calcium levels should be for your pool.
 This is because each fiberglass pool brand recommends different calcium levels.
-Also, check that your pool store knows that your pool is fiberglass and not concrete.
+Also, check that your pool store knows that your pool surface is fiberglass and not plaster.

 As the pictures show, our treatments remove calcium from fiberglass pools without draining the pool water or acid washing.